 After the Hill of Crosses, you'll continue driving north into Latvia, toward its capital of Riga, stopping for a tour of Rundāle Palace.
 This expansive Baroque palace and gardens complex is situated in the plains of southern Latvia and is a little bit of Versaille in the Baltics.
 It was commissioned by the Duke of Rundāle in 1736 to be used as his summer residence.
 Today it's a museum.

 Then you'll finish the day's journey, arriving at the coast and Riga in the late afternoon.
 The city was founded in 1201 by the German bishop Albert of Riga, who later went on to found the city's cathedral in 1221.
 Riga is the largest of the three Baltic capitals and boasts an eclectic array of architectural styles, with the most historic examples concentrated in its Old Town neighborhood.

 Upon arrival, you'll check into your hotel and will have the evening free to relax.

 Day 7: Jewish Heritage Tour of Riga

-Today, you'll be able to get acquainted with Riga's medieval Old Town as you take a stroll along its through the cobbled streets.
-There are many historic landmarks here, including the 14th century Riga Castle; the Lutheran Dome Cathedral, which was built in 1211; the 15th-century St. Peter’s Church; and the Swedish Gate, a fortification built in 1698 as part of defensive city walls.
+Today, you'll be able to get acquainted with Riga's medieval Old Town as you take a stroll along its cobbled streets.
+There are many historical landmarks here, including the 14th-century Riga Castle; the Lutheran Dome Cathedral, which was built in 1211; the 15th-century St. Peter's Church; and the Swedish Gate, a fortification built in 1698 as part of defensive city walls.